Molly Crumpton Winter, Ph.D., Chair

-Students graduating from Stanislaus State must demonstrate writing competency through satisfactory completion of a Writing Proficiency course (WP) in any discipline.
-Passing the Writing Proficiency Screening Test (WPST) is one of the prerequisites for these courses. is the upper-division gateway course and the required WP courses for the English major.
+Students graduating from Stanislaus State must demonstrate writing competency through satisfactory completion of a Writing Proficiency course (WP) in any discipline. is the upper-division gateway course and the required WP course for the English major.

 English as a Second Language (ESL)

 The Department of English offers courses for students who speak English as a second or foreign language.
 The courses are designed for students whose proficiency in English is at a high-intermediate to advanced fluency level.
 The courses are designed to improve the writing and study skills of resident ESL students or newly arrived international students.
 Students in the courses normally are regularly enrolled students in the University.